Studentfaruk0308/a2z_invoice_maker/README.md

 # How to Setup (Frontend)
 * Fork the Repository to your Github Account.
 * Then clone the repisotry yo your local machine.
-* Then in the local machiine go to this directory by typing: cd A2Z_INVOICE_MAKER
+* Then in the local machine go to this directory by typing: cd A2Z_INVOICE_MAKER
 * Then type: 'npm install' to initialize the local machine.
 * Follow below steps for Auth0 Setup:
 > Create an account in 'https://auth0.com/'